 Red Rock was a stop on the railway located just south of Nipigon at Milepost 82.4.
-While plans called for a station named Crawford to be established there when the line was built, nothing occurred until the late 1930s when a paper mill was constructed in the community.
+It’s name stems from the large, red cuesta in the area.
+While plans called for a station named Crawford to be established there when the line was built, nothing occurred until 1920s when the population began to grow.
+Eventually a paper mill was constructed in the community.
+Click here for its location.

 There was no siding in Red Rock, but a spur was constructed at the same time as the paper mill.
 Eventually, several side tracks were built that acted as storage rails for cars being shunted to and from the paper mill.
 Canadian Pacific, who had initially built their own spur to the mill west of the CNR station and over the CNR rails, later moved their transfer line to the east.
 It crossed the CNR mainline approximately 80 metres east of Highway 628 on two sets of switches.
-The CNR line, which was unsignalled, had two signals installed east and west of the junction point to facilitate this arrangement.
+The CNR line, which was unsignalled (otherwise known as “Dark Territory”), had several signals installed east and west of the interlock to facilitate this arrangement.